Seis Manos

-Seis Manos (Six Hands) is an American adult animated streaming television series created by Brad Graeber and Álvaro Rodríguez.
+Seis Manos (Six Hands) is an American adult animated television series created by Brad Graeber and Álvaro Rodríguez.
 The plot is set in the fictional town of San Simon in 1970s Mexico and revolves around three orphans trained in Chinese martial arts.
 When their mentor is killed, they join forces with an American DEA agent and a policewoman to avenge his murder.

 It was released on October 3, 2019 on Netflix.